DannyBen/bashly-book/src/configuration/flag.md

 [!badge Boolean]

-Specify that this argument can be provided multiple times.
+Specify that this flag can be provided multiple times.

 When the flag does not have an argument, the user can provide it multiple times in the form of `-v -v -v` or `-vvv`.
 In this case, the received value will be